© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ranton Priory: a moated Augustinian priory is a scheduled monument protected by Historic England under reference 1011053.
 View the official record →

-Ranton Priory is a moated Augustinian priory located in Staffordshire, established in the twelfth century as a house of canons regular.
+Ranton Priory is a moated Augustinian priory located in Staffordshire, England, founded in the twelfth century as a house of the Augustinian canons regular.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011053.

 Ranton Priory: a moated Augustinian priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011053.